FinalLeafNumberSet

 Practical Example

-Below is a summary table for two New Zealand cultivars (i.e. BattenWinter and BattenSpring), showing their parameter values and calculated FLN for each treatment:
+Below is a summary table for two cultivars including very quick maturity Emu_Rock and very late maturity Sunlamb (Celestina et al. 2023), showing their parameter values and calculated FLN for each treatment:

 This figure illustrates the final leaf number (FLN) for the BattenWinter and BattenSpring cultivars under different treatments, including the contributions of each parameter to the final leaf number.